BenjiTrapp/benjitrapp.github.io/_defenses/2023-06-18-cyberchef-intoduction.md

 title: CyberChef Introduction
 ---

-CyberChef  can be used to: Encode, Decode, Format data, Parse data, Encrypt,  Decrypt, Compress data, Extract data, perform arithmetic functions  against data, defang data, and many other functions
+CyberChef can be used to: Encode, Decode, Format data, Parse data, Encrypt, Decrypt, Compress data, Extract data, perform arithmetic functions against data, defang data, and many other functions.

+Below you'll find a quick introduction onto CyberChef, it's UI, and a example.

 ## Short intro into the UI